Oh, hey there

 My article with August Klintberg, “Why Can’t I Be Two People?: Aleesa Cohene and Benny Nemer’s The Same Problem” was published in the Journal of Canadian Art History 43.
 1–2 (2022) special issue on collaboration edited by Erin Silver and Elizabeth Anne Cavaliere.

 I guest-curated the annual retrospective program for the 2024 Berlin Porn Film Festival.
 San Francisco Sexual Babylon consisted of six film programs that highlighted the San Francisco Bay Area as the epicenter of the sexual revolution, and a place where artists of all kinds worked to advance sexual liberation.
-It ran from Tuesday, October 22 to Sunday, October 27 at Kino Moviemento, Berlin.
+It ran from October 22 – 27 at Kino Moviemento.

 My essay “The End of the Line” about Nelson Henricks’ work for was published in the Vidéographe online publication accompanying his win of the 2024 Robert-Forget Award.